-The Campus Security Department is responsible for campus safety at this location.
+The Muskegon Community College Campus Security Department is responsible for campus safety at this location.

-Campus Security at 231-777-0545 or 545 from a campus phone
+- Dial 911 for any emergency - Campus Security at 231-777-0545 or 545 from a campus phone

 No on-campus student housing is provided by the University at the Muskegon campus.